Updated for 2020

 Union Station Homeless Services is celebrating the 50th Anniversary of Dinner in the Park.
 This year’s Thanksgiving celebration will look different because of COVID-19, but there are still lots of ways to help make Dinner in the Park a success.
 Families can help by offering their time, their cooking skills, and donating funds.
 Details are available online.

 7843 Lankershim Blvd., North Hollywood 91605

-LA Family Housing strives to make the holiday season bright for thousands of people experiencing homelessness and they offer multiple ways to get involved.
-You can choose to donate a reusable shopping bag filled with thanksgiving food items, donate linens, blankets and pillows to help give comfort to families, or help provide a week of meals for single adults living in bridge housing November 18-25.
-Find out more info and register on their website.
+LA Family Housing strives to make the holiday season bright for thousands of people experiencing homelessness, and they offer multiple ways to get involved.
+You can choose to donate a reusable shopping bag filled with Thanksgiving food items or donate holiday dessert treats for guests being served at Bridge Housing and Project Roomkey Sites.
+Find out more information and register on their website.

 Hope of the Valley Rescue Mission

 Hope of the Valley needs our help in serving the largest Thanksgiving dinner in the valley.
-“The Great Thanksgiving Banquet” is held the day before Thanksgiving (this year on November 27th).
-Additionally, there is a street fair where guests receive non-perishable food items, rain ponchos, socks, and more.
-Check the website for details about how your family can help.
+“The Great Thanksgiving Banquet” is held the day before Thanksgiving (this year on November 25th).
+However, because of COVID-19, volunteers will not be able to assist at this event.
+However, families can still help by donating needed funds.
+Check the website for details.

 MomsLA is your source for Things to do with Kids in Los Angeles.